npm/nopt/README.md

 * String: A normal string.
 No parsing is done.
 * path: A file system path.
 Gets resolved against cwd if not absolute.
-* Number: Must be numeric.
 * url: A url.
 If it doesn't parse, it isn't accepted.
+* Number: Must be numeric.
+* Date: Must parse as a date.
+If it does, and `Date` is one of the options, then it will return a Date object, not a string.
 * Boolean: Must be either `true` or `false`.
 If an option is a boolean, then it does not need a value, and its presence will imply `true` as the value.
 To negate boolean flags, do `--no-whatever` or `--whatever